-The dormitory office is located on the 1st floor and is staffed 24 hours a day.
+The dormitory office is located on the 1st floor of 102 building and is staffed 24 hours a day.
 Students should visit this office to fill out the "Dormitory Check-In Form" when moving in to their assigned rooms.
-If you have an emergency situation, you can contact the security officers.
+If you have an emergency situation, you can contact the house masters.
 The first aid Kit will be provided by them.
-Residents are required by the Housemaster to register their student ID card information for security access to the dormitory building; otherwise they are not permitted to enter.(3 044-550-1800)
+Residents are required by the Housemaster to register their student ID card information for security access to the dormitory building; otherwise they are not permitted to enter.(17 044-550-1800)

-Check-In Procedure
+Check-in Procedure

-- Visit the dormitory information desk or dormitory office(RM.2129)

-- Check the assigned room

-- Contact your dormitory assistant

-- Carefully read the Dormitory Rules and Regulations in the Dormitory Check-in Form

-- Complete and sign the form
+- Visit the dormitory information desk, or dormitory office (RM.2129) - Check your assigned room with your Dormitory Assistant, and House Masters - Carefully read "the Dormitory Rules and Regulations" in the Dormitory Check-in Form - Complete the form, and submit it to the House Masters

-Check-Out Procedure
+Check-out Procedure

-- Clean your room and change the passcode of the door lock to 1111\ - Fill in the Application for Check out form - Have your room inspected by your Dormitory Assistant at least 3days prior to check out. - Visit the dormitory office to submit the form - Have your room inspected by Housemaster - Visit the Student Affairs Division and get a refund for your deposit
+- Clean your room, and reset the doorlock's passcode to 1111 - Fill out the check-out form - Have your room inspected by your Dormitory Assistant at least 3 days prior to check out. - Have your room inspected by House Masters on the day of your check-out - Visit the dormitory office to submit the form - Visit the Student Affairs Division, and get a refund for your deposit